-In my mixer I mixed up 3 eggs, 225g light brown sugar, 225ml sunflower oil and 1 tsp Pinner Vanilla paste until it was lighter, but noticeably thickened.
+In my mixer I mixed up 3 eggs, 225g light brown sugar, 225ml sunflower oil and 1 tsp vanilla extract until it was lighter, but noticeably thickened.

 I used kitchen towel to press the excess water out of the grated carrot, before adding it to mixture and folding in with a spatula.

 I sieved in 175g self raising flour, 100g wholemeal self raising flour, 1 tsp cinnamon, 1 tsp ground ginger, and 1/4 tsp nutmeg.
 Once you’ve sieved in these ingredients, tip in any bran that is left in the sieve from the wholemeal flour.

 Finally I added the zest of one orange, and folded it all in.